 pg_tde release notes¶

-extension brings in Transparent Data Encryption (TDE) to PostgreSQL and enables you to keep sensitive data safe and secure.
+pg_tde extension brings in Transparent Data Encryption (TDE) to PostgreSQL and enables you to keep sensitive data safe and secure.

 Beta 2 (2024-12-16)¶

-extension offers two database specific versions:
+With this release, pg_tde extension offers two database specific versions:

 - PostgreSQL Community version provides only the

-access method using which you can introduce table encryption and WAL encryption for data in the encrypted tables.
+tde_heap_basicaccess method using which you can introduce table encryption and WAL encryption for data in the encrypted tables.
 Index data remains unencrypted. - Version for Percona Server for PostgreSQL provides the

-access method. using this method you can encrypt index data in encrypted tables thus increasing the safety of your sensitive data.
-For backward compatibility, thetde_heap_basic
+tde_heapaccess method. using this method you can encrypt index data in encrypted tables thus increasing the safety of your sensitive data.
+For backward compatibility, thetde_heap_basicmethod is available in this version too.

 The Beta 2 version introduces the following features and improvements: